MichaelChoudhury/dermatitisDetector/README.md

+# Attribution: All code sourced from fastai course 2019.

 # Final (Team Project - Build a Startup)

 ## Midterm project has been converted to an Android app and displayed through an emulator - screenshot below.